grimy86/CCI25/win.md

 As you have guessed by now, only administrators can modify such registry entries by default.

 ### Insecure Permissions on Service Executable
+This vulnerability arises when the executable file of a service is `stored in a location with weak permissions`, allowing unauthorized users to replace it with a malicious file.

-If the executable associated with a service has weak permissions that allow an attacker to modify or replace it, the attacker can gain the privileges of the service's account trivially.
+To recap: if the executable associated with a service has weak permissions that allow an attacker to modify or replace it, the attacker can gain the privileges of the service's account trivially.

 To understand how this works, let's look at a vulnerability found on Splinterware System Scheduler.